There’s a lot of ‘buzz’ in the payables industry about saving time and money by automating your accounts payable process.

 Here are some tips to consider as you start to move your organization toward an AP Automation Solution.

-Prior to talking to AP Automation vendors, one of the most important considerations is to understand your existing business processes.
+Prior to talking to AP Automation vendors to automate your accounts payable process, one of the most important considerations is to understand your existing business processes.

-Once you’ve determined which process it makes most sense to automate, it is important to document your current process including all the written and “unwritten” rules or policies.
+You know you want AP automation, so it is important to document your current AP process including all the written and “unwritten” rules or policies.

-The next decision is to determine if and how the workflow will be integrated into any of your key business applications – such as your accounting system and supporting applications.
+Next, determine if and how the workflow will be integrated into your accounting system or ERP.

 There are many forms of integration, so it’s important to understand how “tight” of an integration you need or desire.
-In some instances, it may only require the passing of basic data back and forth, but in other situations it should be more seamlessly integrated and in a real time environment.
+In some instances, it may only require the passing of basic data back and forth.
+But in other situations you need more seamlessly integration in a real time environment.

 When you engage a vendor, they will work with your technical team and consultants to help you understand the level of integration that is necessary.